nisrulz/EvTrack/.github/PULL_REQUEST_TEMPLATE.md

-Please fill out the blanks below decribing your PR
+Please fill out the blanks below describing your PR

 What does this implement/fix?
 Explain your changes.
 ---------------------------------------------------